gjanco/mezmo-dd-marketplace/moogsoft/README.md

 Then, for the bi-directional integration from Moogsoft to Datadog, create an outbound Incident Webhook from Moogsoft as detailed [in the Moogsoft documentation](https://docs.moogsoft.com/en/send-incidents-to-datadog.html)

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+Moogsoft will then reach out to confirm and disconnect your account.

 ## Support